Core Model

 Can I trust that the rules apply to everyone, including the powerful?

-When those answers start turning into "no," people do not just get poorer.
-They get jumpier.
+When those answers start turning into "no," people get poorer and jumpier.
 More reactive.
 More certain.
 More tribal.
 That's not a character flaw.
 That's what humans do under sustained stress.

 This model is my attempt to describe that pattern and point at a way out.